#1 Bizarr-O World: Obama awards Medal of Freedom to top Socialist

 While the fledging CSO was working to organize laborers and lobby for welfare payments to migrants, the Filipino grape-pickers of the San Joaquin Valley went on strike.
 Huerta and Chavez joined with what eventually became known as the five-year Delano Grape Strike.
 As Huerta negotiated with the wine-growers, she picked up the nickname “Dragon Lady."

 Huerta has acknowledged that when she was a young woman, her busy activist career caused her to be an absentee mother who ignored her parental responsibilities while she pursued Marxist causes.

+Driven by a belief that true democracy can only be achieved through a redistribution of wealth, Huerta has been imprisoned more than twenty times as a result of her participation in various protests.
 In a 2002 interview, she stated, “I think organized labor is a necessary part of democracy.
 Organized labor is the only way to have fair distribution of wealth; it helps create a middle class.
 Without a middle class, there would be no democracy.”

 Huerta enjoined her labor organizing to gender equity after meeting Gloria Steinem in the 1970s.
 In a 1973 interview with The Nation on sexism in the labor movement, Huerta stated: “I really believe what the feminists stand for. . . .
 Excluding women, protecting them, keeping women at home, that’s the middle class way.”